 The fiberglass laminate also is prone to damage if the paddle is not stored or transported well.
 For example, if you were to throw it in the back of a truck under a kayak, you may notice the blade wearing down from the friction created as it repeatedly slides around.
 This paddle would benefit from a user that took care of their gear.

-Overall, this is a high performing and enjoyable paddle to use.
+Overall, this is a high-performing and enjoyable paddle to use.
 Scoring within the top three positions across all testing metrics.
 The Smart-View adjustable system required a bit of extra care and attention.
 However, it provided a simple to use and reliable adjustment point.

-Those that are considering this paddle but would be willing to compromise weight for durability and cost may want to consider their Skagit FG, another paddle from the Werner family that utilizes the same blade design and high-quality shaft.
+Those that are considering this paddle but would be willing to compromise weight for durability and cost may want to consider the Skagit FG, another paddle from the Werner family that utilizes the same blade design and high-quality shaft.
 The additional weight comes from the polypropylene blades that are heavier but more durable.

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.Learn More